mmai/piquetBook/src/descriptionOfTheGame.md

 A capot does not count towards a pique, as the forty for the capot is added after the play of the hand is over.
 For instance: A (elder hand) has ace, king, queen, knave, eight of spades; ace,king, knave, ten, eight, seven of hearts; and ace of diamonds.
 His point and quart are good.These, with three aces, reckon thirteen.
 He wins every trick, and his total score is twenty-six.
 He adds forty for the capot, making him sixty-six.
 He does not gain a pique, as he only made twenty-six in hand and play.

-A player who reckons nothing that deal as a penalty (see Laws 25, 27, 28, 29, 31, 33, 35, 54, and 58) is not piqued or repiqued if he holds any cards which, but for the penalty, would have scored before his adversary reached thirty.
+A player who reckons nothing that deal as a penalty (see [Laws 25, 27, 28, 29, 31, 33, 35](lawsOfPiquet.md#calling-and-taking-in), [54 and 58](lawsOfPiquet.md#playing)) is not piqued or repiqued if he holds any cards which, but for the penalty, would have scored before his adversary reached thirty.
 His cards though not good to score, are good to bar his adversary.

 A partie consists of six deals, each player dealing three times.
 The partie is won by the player who makes the higher score in six deals.
 If both players score the same number, each deals once more.
 If there is a second tie, the partie is drawn.

 By agreement the partie may consist of only four deals, the scores in the first and last deals counting double.
 In case of a tie, each deals once more, the scores in the extra deals counting single.

 The winner of a partie deducts the points scored by his opponent from his own, and adds a hundred to the difference.
 Thus : A scores in the six deals 131; B scores 113.
 A wins 131 - 13 = 118 points.
 Should the loser score less than a hundred in the six deals, the winner (whether he has made a hundred or not), adds the points scored by his adversary to his own, instead of deducting them, and also adds a hundred to his score.
 Thus: A scores 125; B scores 81.
 A wins 125 + 181= 306.
 This is called winning a _rubicon_.
-(See also Laws 61-74)
+(See also [Laws 61-74](lawsOfPiquet.md#scoring))

 When, during the last hand of a partie, a player finds (before the play of the hand begins) that he cannot save his rubicon, he is not required to count any points in play.
 He throws down his hand, and tells his adversary to count every trick (thirteen), and the cards (ten).
 He may, if he pleases, play to divide the cards; but in that case, he has to add to his score the points he makes in play.
 Or, his adversary may play for a capot; but that does not affect the case, as, if capoted, the loser has no points in play to score.